oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

   }

 Returns a ``std::vector`` that contains the resources that a policy selects from.
-The following example demonstrates the use of function ``get_resources``.
+The following example demonstrates the use of the function ``get_resources``.

 .. code:: cpp